Check out my lesson at The New York Times for English Language Learners on “grit”, which includes a student interactive & teaching ideas.

 The Significance of Grit: A Conversation with Angela Lee Duckworth doesn’t really have anything new to people familiar with Duckworth’s work, but it does provide a good overview.

-One of those resources I mentioned earlier in this list is a simple “grit” test that anyone can take (it’s at Professor Duckworth’s site), and that I’ve had my students use.
+One of those resources I mentioned earlier in list is a simple “grit” test that anyone can take (it’s at Professor Duckworth’s site), and that I’ve had my students use.
 It’s useful, though you do have to register there before you can take it, and I don’t think the feedback given is particularly helpful.

 However, I just discovered that The Globe and Mail have published a version of it online that can be taken without needing to register, and I like the feedback a bit better.
 It’s combined with a nice article on grit research.

 Another new resource is a nice collection at Middleweb titled Helping Students Stick With Learning.

 True Grit: The Best Measure of Success and How to Teach It is by Vicki Davis.

 How Important is Grit in Student Achievement? is from MindShift.
 It gives a good overview of the research on the topic.